johanhaleby/javalin.github.io/_posts/blog/2019-11-03-moving-from-travis-to-github-actions.md

 Our GitHub actions setup is a bit more verbose, but it's a lot faster and more deterministic than Travis.\\
 Unlike Travis, GitHub actions also supports Windows, so that's nice.\\
-Javalin is now built on MacOS, Ubuntu and Windows, for Java 8 to 13.
+Occurrent is now built on MacOS, Ubuntu and Windows, for Java 8 to 13.

 ```bash
 name: Java CI